adamhotep/net-scripts/README.md

 ## tsocks

-This is a drop-in replacement for the old `tsocks` wrapper script that allows you to shove another program through a SOCKS proxy whether it wants to or not.
+This is a drop-in replacement for the old [`tsocks`](http://tsocks.sourceforge.net/) wrapper script that allows you to shove another program through a SOCKS proxy whether it wants to or not.
 Unlike the original `tsocks` script, this supports tons of options that you'd otherwise need a configuration file for.
+(The [Debian version of tsocks](https://tracker.debian.org/pkg/tsocks) has a [tsocks github repository](https://github.com/TamasSzerb/tsocks).)